department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 concurrence: incomplete
 ---

-If you plan to study at a foreign school, you can use VA benefits to cover your tuition and fees.
+If you plan to study at a foreign school, find out how you can use VA benefits to cover your tuition and fees.

 <div class="call-out usa-content" markdown="1">